EraldyHq/kubee/charts/cert-manager/README.md

 to create:
 * the [grafana dashboard](https://monitoring.mixins.dev/cert-manager/#dashboards) if the [grafana chart ](../grafana/README.md) is enabled
 * the [alerts](https://monitoring.mixins.dev/cert-manager/#alerts) if the [prometheus chart](../prometheus/README.md) is enabled

+By default, the certificate:
+* duration is of 90 days
+* is renewed at 2/3 through its actual duration

 ### Automatic DNS01 Cloudflare challenge configuration